ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 CatalogObjectGrantControllerApi apiInstance = new CatalogObjectGrantControllerApi();
 String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server.
 String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog object is stored.
-String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket.
+String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket, which is the subject of the grant.
 String accessType = "accessType_example"; // String | The new type of the access grant.
-It can be either read, write or admin.
+It can be either noAccess, read, write or admin.
 String username = "username_example"; // String | The name of the user that is benefiting from the access grant. try {
     CatalogObjectGrantMetadata result = apiInstance.updateCatalogObjectGrantForAUserUsingPUT(sessionID, bucketName, catalogObjectName, accessType, username);